 Welcome to the website about the works of Nicholas Hagger, British poet, literary author, man of letters, cultural historian, and philosopher

 Champions of his body of works feel that he has something distinctive to say that is much-needed today.
-His vision of the fundamental unity of the universe and of humankind, which he calls Universalism, has impacted on five disciplines: on literature, history, comparative religion, philosophy and international relations/statecraft.
+His vision of the fundamental unity of the universe and of humankind, which he calls Universalism, has impacted on seven disciplines: on literature, mysticism, history, comparative religion, philosophy, international relations/statecraft and culture.

 This website provides background on all Nicholas Hagger’s writings and presents them as a whole.
 In his writings he has held up a mirror to all aspects of our Age.